neth392/godot-attributes/README.md

+### Not currently working on this project as I have migrated to learning Ruby/Rails for professional purposes, hoping to eventually to return to working with Godot.

 # Godot Attributes

 This addon is a WIP.
 It is complete with the exception of multiplayer.
 Unit tests are being written whenever I have free time, which currently isn't much.
 As far as manual testing no issues have been noticed, but not everything has been tested; especially in terms of saving & loading attributes.